 Through my calling I have been involved in university student outreach, pastoral leadership, intercultural ministry, direct service to those in need, public policy advocacy, teaching, and mentoring – oh, and also having turns at being a janitor, landscape caretaker, shoe store clerk, gas station attendant, library book shelver, art gallery receptionist, census enumerator, respite foster parent, and weekend relief manager at a Ronald McDonald House.
 Over several decades, I have spoken at hundreds of universities, seminaries, conferences, and local congregations throughout the U.S. and in numerous other countries.

 As a follower of Jesus, I have learned not to be afraid of the hard questions, of doubt.
 Doubt is not the enemy of faith; unbelief – not asking the hard questions – is.
 In pursuing my Ph.D. in ethics at Baylor University, I asked some of those hard questions.
 My dissertation, “An Analysis of Ethical Issues in the History of the Assemblies of God,” is now contained in my newest book, Ethics in the Age of the Spirit: Race, Women, War, and the Assemblies of God.

 There has been a dark side to this bright life.
 I moved to Portland, Oregon, because of my therapist, as I spent time working through abuse from my childhood and a long journey through depression.
 Sometimes now I write about what it means to walk through that dark side as a person of faith.

-A lifelong Pentecostal, I am vice president of Ecumenical Ministries of Oregon, a statewide network of faith communities living out what they believe through learning, advocating, and serving some 17,000 people in need every year.
+A lifelong Pentecostal, I am vice president of Ecumenical Ministries of Oregon, a statewide network of faith communities living out what they believe through learning, advocating, and serving 50,000 people in need every year.
 I started at EMO running a food pantry during the Great Recession, where those in need became a host of mentors for me.
 A thousand people with a thousand stories.